 Put a fancy name on it and suddenly it’s OK to skip meals?
-Most women in my clinic declare they “must” lose weight…. maybe it’s 5 pounds.
-Maybe it’s 50 pounds.
-But most of them barely eat enough now.
+Most women in my clinic barely eat enough now.

-Intermittent Fasting women do report anxiety and insomnia.
+IF women report anxiety and insomnia.
 These and other neurological states are starvation responses.
 Hyper-vigilance is nature’s way of making us better hunters when we’re starving.